QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Motivation

 \subsection{W-Cut and G-Cut}

-Figure \ref{fig: Motivational example}(c) shows the cutting result when we integrate W-Cut and G-Cut.
+Figure \ref{fig: Motivational example}(d) shows the cutting result when we integrate W-Cut and G-Cut.
 The integrated scheme can cut the original circuit into two subcircuits in two cuts --- one wire cut and one gate cut.
 The two-qubit gate $CZ$ is cut into two single-qubit gate instances $U_T$ and $U_B$ in different subcircuits.

-For both W-Cut and G-Cut, their classical post-processing overheads increase exponentially to the number of cuts.
-However, G-Cut is slightly more expensive than W-Cut, i.e., O(4$^{k1}$) and O(6$^{k2}$) where $k1$ and $k2$ are the numbers of wire cuts and gate cuts, respectively.
-Consequently, for a cutting solution that has $k1$ wire cuts and $k2$ gate cuts, referred to as S($k1$,$k2$), its classical post-processing costs is O($4^{k1}6^{k2}$).
-We need to consider the cost difference when choosing a better-cutting solution.
-For example, while it is better to choose S(1,1) over S(2,1) (for the example in the figure), it is worse to choose S(0,4) over S(5,0).
+In this example, G-Cut is enabled only if the circuit computes the expectation value.
+The classical post-processing overhead also impacts the solution selection, in particular, the cost from G-Cut is slightly higher than that from W-Cut, i.e., $6^k$ vs $4^k$, where $k$ is the number of cuts.
+Therefore, we need to consider this difference when choosing a cutting solution.
+Given a solution S($k1$, $k2)$ where $k1$ and $k2$ are the numbers of gate cuts and wire cuts, respectively, its classical post-processing overhead is O($4^{k1}6^{k2}$).
+It is better to choose S(1,1) over S(2,1) for the example in the figure.
+In another situation, it would be worse to choose S(0,4) over S(5,0).